Looking for the VERY BEST bike for your 3 year old? Look no further than the Woom 2.

-The fact that P’s riding has improved on the Woom 2 is a result of the bike’s lightweight and intelligent design.
+The fact that children do so well on the Woom 2 is a result of the bike’s lightweight and intelligent design.

 The Woom’s geometry and wide, upswept handlebars allow for an upright riding position.
 This provides young riders with maximum control of the bike, easy steering, and the ability to focus on upcoming obstacles.

 Perhaps even more important than the geometry of the Woom 2 is its weight.
-Tipping the scales at under 12 pounds (without the coaster), the bike is manageable for most young kids and weighs significantly less than nearly all other bikes on the market.
+Tipping the scales at just over 12 pounds, the bike is manageable for most young kids and weighs significantly less than nearly all other bikes on the market.
 P’s Specialized Hotrock, for comparison, was a whopping 15 pounds–which is exactly half of his body weight!